wildforaging/site/docs/Plants/bidens-alba.md

 Bidens alba leaves, which are simple on the opposite side and compound on the underneath, are 2–10 centimetres (1–4 in) long and 1.0–3.5 cm (3⁄8–1+3⁄8 in) wide.
 The underside leaf is hairy, and has toothed edges.[4]
 The leaves may be lobed, depending on the species.
 Some have teeth and some do not; each node produces two leaves along the stem.

 Each flowering head of B. alba, which is small, appears in radial symmetry.
 The flowers on this plant are depicted as daisy-like due to the larger white petals and the very small yellow flowers which are located at the end of the branches.
 Colors of the flower-heads of Bidens alba vary depending on the subspecies; some B. alba have yellow, tubular central blossoms and others may have flower-heads with white or cream petals (1.5 cm or 5⁄8 in long); eventually they form black linear seeds, yielding approximately 1200 seeds per plant.

+## Uses
+Bidens alba provide a nectar source for butterflies and honey-bees.

+Bidens is a nutrient dense wild plant, boasting a similar nutrient profile to kale - high in fiber and proteins, carotenes, folate, and magnesium.
+People in South Africa, Zulus, and Indians consume the fresh or dried leaves by boiling them.
+Young leaves of B. alba may also be eaten as a salad.
+Bidens alba contains saponins, so older leaves may be unpleasant to the taste and may upset the stomach.

+The dried leaves of the B. Alba also make a good tobacco substitute.